Last Updated on 8 months by Publishing Team

 Too often we talk about mental health and mental illness in the context of problems.
-Not often enough do we talk about getting the most out of life, enjoying ourselves, feeling good, helping others, appreciating the beauty around us.
-We might all be feeling better if more often we talked of wellness or well-being.
+Not often enough do we talk about getting the most out of life, enjoying ourselves, feeling good, helping others, and appreciating the beauty around us.
+We might all be feeling better if more often we talked about wellness or well-being.

 Well-being is about being emotionally healthy, feeling able to cope with normal stresses, and living a fulfilled life.
 It can be affected by things like worries about money, work, home, the people around us and the environment we live in.
 Well-being is also affected by whether or not we feel in control of our life, and feel involved with people and communities; also by feelings of anxiety and isolation.
 We are all affected by these things but for those of us who are lucky enough not to be living in desperate poverty, we can have an over-riding sense of wellness.

 There is a simple test, developed by the World Health Organization that you can give yourself, to judge your level of wellbeing.
 Ask yourself which of the following is true for you during the past two weeks, on a scale of 5 to 0; somewhere between all the time (5) and never (0).